 By the Rev. Dr. Ed Hird

 The symbol of Valentine’s Day is the red heart, symbolizing love, passion, and affection.
-Recently I was sent by a good friend Rod Ellis his new book entitled ‘King of Hearts’.
+Recently I was sent by a good friend Rod Ellis his book entitled ‘King of Hearts’.
 Rod comments in the book “Where is our heart?…It is my hope that we discover where our heart is by the true meaning of devotion and know a life filled with passion, power and purpose.”

 Until something touches our heart, it has not reached the core of our being.
 Until the heart is engaged, little will change.
 As Nicky Gumbel of the Alpha Course puts it, our spouse will not be impressed, if after our being away, we merely shake their hand and say ‘I love you with my head’.
 Valentine’s Day is about the heart.
 Spirituality is about connecting the head with the heart, only eight inches away, yet what someone called the greatest distance in the universe.

 When learning about the power of the Holy Spirit in the early 1970’s, I got it at a head level very quickly, but was more cautious at the heart level.
 It was not for another seven years in 1979 that I had a heart-felt encounter with the Holy Spirit.
 I remember in 1975 going to the Sign of the Fish bookstore on Lonsdale, devouring their books on the Holy Spirit and asking for prayer from the store owners.
 While touched at a deep level, I still had the brakes on.
 So I left that bookstore inspired but still stuck.